robincunningham2/MagisterCalendar/README.md

 # Magister Calendar
-Intergrate Magister with Google Calendar.
+Intergrate Magister (my school system) with Google Calendar.
+This will save all your appointments on magister to your Google Calendar.